 HOW can this solution bring house prices down in your area?

-As explained above this can only work if existing estate agents, acting for sellers, are exchanged for agents acting exclusively for buyers instead.
-These agents would have to be registered or licensed to trade under a process of national registration.
-To distinguish these new agents from agents that no longer have a mandate to deal with housing they should be named something specific, for example, “Registered Housing Agents”.
-All house agents registered would be required to carry out business in accordance with the rules laid down by the registration authority.
+As explained by the reasons given above, this can only work if existing estate agents, acting for sellers, are exchanged for agents acting exclusively for buyers.
+These agents would have to be legally registered or licensed to operate under a process of national registration.
+To distinguish these new agents from agents that no longer have a mandate to deal with housing they should be named for example, “Registered House Agents”.
+All house agents registered would be required to carry out business in accordance with the rules laid down by the new registration authority.

-The first difference would be that each house being sold (owned by different sellers of course) would also have several different Registered Housing Agents (RHAs) sending in offers for the present owner’s consideration.
+The first difference would be that each house being sold (owned by different sellers of course) would also have several different Registered House Agents (RHAs) sending in offers for the present owner’s consideration.

 Buyer’s agents or (RHAs) appointed by local buyers are likely to have received offers at broadly similar levels to each other.